 One more preferential policy worth to be mentioned here for manufacturing enterprises is that the Government Work Report also reiterated that VAT incremental credit balance will be refunded to advanced manufacturing taxpayers on a monthly basis.

 In March, the 2021 Government Work Report proposes to halve the corporate income tax (CIT) liability of small and low-profit enterprises for the portion of taxable income not exceeding RMB 1 million (approx. US$150,000) based on the preferential policies already in force.
-On April 7, 2021, the SAT released the official document, the SAT Announcement No.8, to clarify the policy.
+On April 7, 2021, the STA released the official document, the STA Announcement No.8, to clarify the policy.

 With the new policy in effect, all small and low-profit enterprises can enjoy: